How many H-1B in the United States?

 Many more H-1B than the experts have estimated

-At about 13:00 mmss Malkin looks to the panel for confirmation that 650,000 H-1B are in the country.
-USCIS reports indicate the number is much closer to
+At about 13:00 mmss in the accompaying video, Malkin looks to the panel for confirmation that 650,000 H-1B are in the country.
+USCIS reports indicate the number of H-1B filing for ACWIA fees is 1.6 million during the most recent six year period.

 In, "Temporary foreign workers by the numbers", By Daniel Costa and Jennifer Rosenbaum • March 7, 2017, the Economic Policy Institute (EPI) declares that there are 460,749 H-1B working in the United States.
 One EPI estimated deduction for those who have obtained LPR status via the H-1B.